Risks involved in trading, custody and staking of digital assets

 a.
 Distributed Ledger Technology

-Distributed Ledger Technologies (″DLT″) refers to technologies that allow individual participants (nodes/validators) within a system to propose, validate, and store operations in a synchronised dataset (″Ledger″) that is distributed across all nodes in the system securely.
+Distributed Ledger Technologies (″DLT″) refers to technologies that allow participants (nodes/validators) within a system to propose, validate, and store operations in a synchronised dataset (″Ledger″) that is distributed across nodes in the system securely.
 It typically exhibits the following characteristics:

 • Embedded consensus algorithm

-A distributed ledger includes a ″consensus algorithm″ that allows to add and replicate new entries in the database without any trusted third-party validation.
+A distributed ledger includes a ″consensus algorithm″ that allows to add and replicate new entries in the ledger without any trusted third-party validation.
 In other words, none of the computers making the network needs to be trusted and the consensus algorithm makes sure that all the data entered is accurate.

 • Decentralised infrastructure